Body of Evidence (novel): Reception

 Following the success of Postmortem, with which Cornwell became the first author to receive the Edgar, Creasey, Anthony and Macavity Awards and the French Prix du Roman d'Adventure in a single year, the price of Cornwell's book deals went up quite a bit from the $7,500 or less which was paid for Postmortem.
-In March 1991 she signed a $385,000 deal for the paperback rights for Body of Evidence.
+In March 1991 she signed a $385,000 deal for the paperback rights to Body of Evidence.